Keene High School: Visiting speakers

 In 2015, president Donald J. Trump spoke in the gym while running for his 2016 campaign.

 In 2016, KHS alumnus and author Ernest Hebert spoke to students in the Cheshire Career Center's Television Production Program and KHS A.P.
 U.S. History students as part of a project for the Cheshire Historical Society.

 In the fall of 2010, Keene High students participated in a "One Book One Read" program to help in the prevention of bullying.
 For this, Jodi Picoult came to speak to the students about the topic she wrote about in her book Nineteen Minutes.

 In the spring of 2007, Holocaust survivor and author David Faber gave a presentation to the entire student body regarding his experiences in Nazi Germany.

 Presidential candidate Hillary Clinton spoke at the school on February 11, 2007.

 Wesley Clark spoke at the school in the run-up to the 2004 New Hampshire primary.

 During the 1992 presidential primaries, future president Bill Clinton spoke at the school and entertained questions from selected students.

 During the 1976 primaries President of the United States Gerald Ford spoke at Keene High School, in his efforts to stave off an incipient challenge from Ronald Reagan.

 United States Senator George McGovern spoke at the school during the run-up to the 1972 Democratic New Hampshire primary, in his ultimately successful bid to win the party's nomination for president.

 Post education

-On average, 58% of Keene High School students attend 4 year colleges, while 19% attend either a 2-year or trade school, bringing the total post-secondary attendance to 71%.
+On average, 39.7% of Keene High School students attend 4 year colleges, 6% entered a less than four year education, 52.2% entered employment, and 3.2% entered the armed forces.
+The total post-secondary attendance is therefore 45.7%.